Questions regarding the information below should be directed to email@example.com

 All charges and outstanding fees accrued to the date of notification will remain due and payable on the student's account.
 The partial or total reimbursement of tuition fees depends on the official date of withdrawal as registered on the student's file.

-- Regularly view the status of his/her account on myInfo
+- Regularly view the status of their Student Account on myInfo

-- Monitor his/her Lakehead University e-mail account for all University correspondence (myEmail)
+- Monitor their Lakehead University e-mail account for all University correspondence (myEmail)

 UNPAID FEES - UNCONFIRMED REGISTRATION